 How to Make Red Lentil Dal Soup

 There are two ways I know of to make dal.
 In one method, you cook ingredients like the onion, garlic and ginger separately and add them at the end.
-In this recipe, the dal is cooked like most traditional American style soups in one pot, where you start by sauteing the the garlic, onion and ginger first, then add the lentils and liquid.
+In this recipe, the dal is cooked like most traditional American style soups.
+You make the entire recipe in one pot, where you start by sauteing the the garlic, onion and ginger first, then add the lentils and liquid.

 If you like this whole food plant-based recipe, you might also like: